Getting your Trinity Audio player ready...

 Malvic, give me an investigation roll.

 I picked up a die, squeezed it against my palm, and let it fly.
-The die popped around in the dice tray until it finally stopped.
+The die popped in the tray until it finally stopped.
 The outcome was scanned, matched against my stats, and shown across all decks.

 GM

 “About 50 feet in the air, Malvic tries to gather clues from the area of Cull’s whereabouts.
 He notices the ocean has quelled its thunderous throes to the west.
-And to the east, it appears that the natural wildlife of the environment has become eerily peaceful… or is it fearful?
+And to the east, it appears that the natural wildlife of the environment has become eerily peaceful…or is it fearful?
 The mist covers most of the terrain and is thickest in the direction of Cull’s blind run.
 Despite the limited visibility, Malvic finds it odd that Cull’s massive, bulked-out, eight-foot stature is undetectable.”
 Malvic, any additional action you’d like to take on your turn?

 Malvic the Chaos-Ryder